Citybop has the coolest things to do in Seattle

 Seattle is a dynamic city that is the birthplace of Amazon, Microsoft, Starbucks and Boeing.
 It has a spectacular setting on the edge of a vast wilderness encircled by the Olympic Mountains, the Cascades and Mount Rainier.
 Seattle's gorgeous waterfront parks and beaches take advantage of these world-class views.

 Explore Seattle's diverse neighborhoods and cultural attractions, with a broad array of museums and galleries.
 Enjoy soaring views over the cityscape from the Seattle Needle, Columbia Tower and Smith Tower.
-Find the best things to do in Seattle.
+Find the best things to do in Seattle on citybop!

-Seattle Center is north of downtown.
-It has popular attractions like the world-famous Space Needle, Museum of Pop Culture, and Chihuly Garden and Glass.
+Seattle Center is north of downtown, and has popular attractions like the world-famous Space Needle, Museum of Pop Culture, and Chihuly Garden and Glass.
 The Seattle Center also has kid-friendly attractions like the Pacific Science Center, Seattle Childrens Museum, and Artists at Play Playground.

 Central Seattle Waterfront

 Central Seattle Waterfront is home to the lively Pike Place Market, Gum Wall, and Original Starbucks.
 Other Central Seattle waterfront attractions include the Seattle Aquarium and Seattle Great Wheel.
 Find things to do in Seattle waterways like booking an Argosy Cruise on Pier 56.
-Discover a wide choice of dining options along the Seattle waterfront.
-Stroll a few blocks back towards the city to the celebrated Seattle Art Museum.
+Discover a wide choice of dining options along the Seattle waterfront, or stroll a few blocks back towards the city to the celebrated Seattle Art Museum.

 Northern Seattle Waterfront

-Northern Seattle Waterfront has the spectacular Olympic Sculpture Park spread over 9-acres with stunning sculptures.
+The northern Seattle waterfront has the spectacular Olympic Sculpture Park spread over 9-acres with stunning sculptures.
 For incredible views take the 1.25-mile trail along Elliot Bay at the nearby Myrtle Edwards Park.
 This walking path is a very popular thing to do in Seattle.

 Pioneer Square is just south of the city and is the historic center of Seattle.
 It's listed on the National Register of Historic Places.
 Most of the 19th century brick and stone buildings have been preserved.
 Take the interesting Bill Speidel Underground Tour through Seattle's old town, or visit the FREE Klondike Gold Rush Museum.
 The UPS Waterfall Garden Park is a block away from the museum.